11 Fun Facts About Mill Ends Park, Portland’s Leprechaun Colony

 Twenty-eight years after its dedication, Mill Ends Park became an official city park in 1976, again on St. Patrick’s Day.
 Each year, various holiday-themed events take place on the site.

-The park has become something of a must-see oddity in Portland, and many residents and visitors have made their own contributions to its growth (at least culturally speaking).
+The park has become something of a must-see oddity in Portland, and many residents and visitors have made their own contributions to its growth.
 A tiny swimming pool (with a butterfly diving board), statues, and a pint-sized Ferris wheel—which was delivered by a normal-sized crane—are just a few of its amenities.

 In order to accommodate construction on Naito Parkway in 2006, the park had to be moved temporarily.
 It moved back in on March 16, 2007—the day before St. Patrick’s Day—with bagpipers playing and Fagan’s wife looking on (Fagan passed away in 1969).